TobiasBengtsson/crc-fast-rs/crc16-spifujitsu-fast/README.md

 algorithm.

-- If using `hash`, will use SIMD if the CPU is capable Currently, x86-64 CPU:s with the following CPU flags are supported:
+- If using `hash`, will use SIMD if the CPU is capable
+  - x86-64 CPU:s with the following CPU flags are supported (runtime detection):
     - `pclmulqdq`
     - `sse4.1`
+  - aarch64 CPU:s with the following CPU flags are supported:
+    - `nano`
+    - `aes`
+  - **IMPORTANT**: aarch64 does not use runtime feature detection and has to be built with a compatible target-cpu to use SIMD, unlike x86-64.
 - If using `hash` with an incompatible CPU the fallback algorithm will be invoked.
 If the `table-fallback` feature is active the fallback is based on a lookup table, otherwise a simple loop (slowest option).
 Deactivating